 Visible Scarring: So-called primitive methods, such as strip surgery, leave behind linear scars in the area of donation.

-Wrong Angle and Direction: Hair is seen to grow at wrong angles and directions due to incorrect implantations of the follicle causing a failed hair transplant result.
+Wrong Angle and Direction: Hair grows at wrong angles and directions due to incorrect implantations of the follicle causing a failed hair transplant result.

 Damage to the Donor Area: Over-harvesting of grafts leads to the thinning of the donor area.
 This further complicates corrective surgery.